-(i) In assessing candidates for the award of career development increments to be paid during the salary year May $1^{st}$ , 2001 to April $30^{th}$ , 2002 and May $1^{st}$ , 2002 to April $30^{th}$ , 2003 assessment shall be of performance, except for scholarship and research, in the twelve (12) month period May 1st, to April 30th immediately preceding the salary year as specified above.
-In respect of research and scholarship, the assessment shall be of performance over the three (3) year period ending on April $30^{th}$ , 2001, and April $30^{th}$ , 2002, respectively.
-Individuals shall be notified of the result by June 15 of each salary year.

-(ii) Subject to Article 41.5(g), where a career development increment has not been denied, the employee shall be deemed to have been entitled to the increment on May 1st and shall be paid any amounts which have accrued as a result thereof in the months in which the CDI was awarded unless otherwise agreed by the parties.
+- (i) In assessing candidates for the award of career development increments to be paid during the salary year May 1st, 2009 to April 30th, 2010 assessment shall be of performance, except for scholarship and research, in the twelve (12) month period May 1st, to April 30th immediately preceding the salary year as specified above.
+In respect of research and scholarship, the assessment shall be of performance over the three (3) year period ending on April 30th, 2010.
+Individuals shall be notified of the result in accordance with Article 41.4(a). - (ii) Subject to Article 41.5(g), where a career development increment has not been denied, the employee shall be deemed to have been entitled to the increment on May 1st and shall be paid any amounts which have accrued as a result thereof in the months in which the CDI was awarded unless otherwise agreed by the parties.